pranavpandey/dynamic-support/README.md

 ## Apps using Dynamic Support

 All of my apps are using some or all part of this library.
-You can download them from Play Store.
+You can download them from Google Play.
 Please email me if you are using this library and want to feature your app here.
 Also, please checkout the `Rotation` and `Everyday` apps to experience the full potential of this library.